openshift-pipelines/pipelines-as-code/docs/content/docs/guide/repositorycrd.md

 ## Scope GitHub token to a list of private and public repositories within and outside namespaces

-By default, the GitHub token that Pipelines as Code generates is scoped only to the repository where the payload comes from.
+By default, the GitHub token that Pipelines-as-Code generates is scoped only to the repository where the payload comes from.
 However, in some cases, the developer team might want the token to allow control over additional repositories.
 For example, there might be a CI repository where the `.tekton/pr.yaml` file and source payload might be located, however the build process defined in `pr.yaml` might fetch tasks from a separate private CD repository.